DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ### Step 5.
 Configure the reporter

-Add the "Publish JUnit test result report" *post-build action* to turn the pre-included [JUnit](https://plugins.jenkins.io/junit/) reporter plugin on.
-To display screenshots and videos alongside your test results, select the "Include links to TestCafe artifacts" option from the "Additional test report features" drop-down.
+Turn on the [JUnit](https://plugins.jenkins.io/junit/) reporter plugin: add the "Publish JUnit test result report" *post-build action*.
+To display screenshots and videos alongside your test results, select the option "Include links to TestCafe artifacts" from the "Additional test report features" drop-down.

 Important: Don't forget to check the "Retain long standard output/error" box.
 Otherwise the plugin will automatically truncate information concerning test screenshots and videos.